SocietyForArtisticResearch/rc-pandoc-help/05-navigation.md

 ![an example of a contents list, made through the table of content](images/table-of-content-example.png)

 The table of content is designed to facilitate the navigation through an exposition.
-In order to edit the table of content and enter entries click on the title of your exposition in the editor (one can also open this window by going to the exposition on the profile page and clicking "edit details").
+In order to edit the table of content and add entries, click on the __title of your exposition__ in the editor (one can also open this window by going to the exposition on the profile page and clicking "edit details").
 This opens a dialogue window titled "Edit Research."
 The second tab ("table of content") of this window contains